BarryTik/hotel-messages/README.md

 ### Testing

 The part of this script that I spent the most time testing was the `get_time_of_day` method.
-As I worked through the intricacies of the `datetime` package I repeatadly ran this function.
+As I worked through the intricacies of the `datetime` package I repeatedly ran this function.
 I made timezone_test.py which imported it, ran it for several different timezone input strings and printed the outputs.
 As I built out the function I progressed from printing entire datetime strings, to hours, to time of day strings.
 I later decided this would be a better fit as a class method, so I moved it and this test script won't work anymore.

 Once I had everthing connected, I tested the whole script by adding some new objects to the provided data JSONs.
-My particular interest was in ensuring that the time of day functionality worked so I tested with objects for timezones all across the world.
+My particular interest was in ensuring that the time of day functionality worked so I tested objects with timezones all across the world.

 ### Next Steps